 Yes, these oat milk pancakes are 100% dairy-free.

 You can easily make these oat milk pancakes gluten-free by using gluten-free 1:1 all-purpose flour.
 I recommend this brand.

 Absolutely!
 To make mini silver dollar oat milk pancakes, only add 2 Tablespoons of batter to the hot pan.
 You will also need to reduce the cooking time by about 1 minute.

-How to make pancakes without eggs?
+Can I make them without eggs?

-Can I freeze leftover pancakes?
+Can you freeze pancakes?

 Yes, you can freeze leftover pancakes.
-Let them cool to room temperature then wrap them in plastic wrap and place them into a freezer safe bag.
+Let them cool to room temperature, then wrap them in plastic wrap and place them into a freezer-safe bag.
 You can freeze pancakes for up to 3 months.
 When you are ready to enjoy them, place frozen pancakes on a microwave-safe plate and microwave for 30 – 60 seconds until warm.
 You can also reheat in the oven at 300°F for 5 – 10 minutes until warm.